friendsoftheearth-data/friendsoftheearth-data.github.io/index.md

 ## Latest Updates

-- **April 2025**: Added new dataset on renewable energy potential mapping
-- **March 2025**: Updated air quality measurements with Q1 2025 data
-- **February 2025**: Released water quality monitoring toolkit
+- **April 2025**: First version of this site published - please bear with us as we get this site looking smarter and containing more datasets for download!

 ## Connect With Us